American Woodmark (AMWD) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the cabinet maker had lost 0.4% over the past month.
-This has lagged the Consumer Discretionary sector's gain of 4.19% and the S&P 500's gain of 2.35% in that time.
+Prior to today's trading, shares of the cabinet maker had gained 0.72% over the past month.
+This has outpaced the Consumer Discretionary sector's gain of 0.29% and the S&P 500's loss of 0.27% in that time.

-Investors will be hoping for strength from American Woodmark as it approaches its next earnings release.
-The company is expected to report EPS of $2.10, up 22.81% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $484.65 million, down 10.73% from the year-ago period.
+Wall Street will be looking for positivity from American Woodmark as it approaches its next earnings report date.
+In that report, analysts expect American Woodmark to post earnings of $2.20 per share.
+This would mark year-over-year growth of 28.65%.
+Our most recent consensus estimate is calling for quarterly revenue of $489.4 million, down 9.85% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $6.53 per share and revenue of $1.83 billion, which would represent changes of -14.3% and -11.22%, respectively, from the prior year.
+AMWD's full-year Zacks Consensus Estimates are calling for earnings of $6.63 per share and revenue of $1.85 billion.
+These results would represent year-over-year changes of -12.99% and -10.66%, respectively.

-It is also important to note the recent changes to analyst estimates for American Woodmark.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for American Woodmark should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-American Woodmark is holding a Zacks Rank of #1 (Strong Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.45% higher.
+American Woodmark currently has a Zacks Rank of #2 (Buy).

-In terms of valuation, American Woodmark is currently trading at a Forward P/E ratio of 11.38.
-For comparison, its industry has an average Forward P/E of 11.51, which means American Woodmark is trading at a discount to the group.
+In terms of valuation, American Woodmark is currently trading at a Forward P/E ratio of 11.35.
+Its industry sports an average Forward P/E of 11.35, so we one might conclude that American Woodmark is trading at a no noticeable deviation comparatively.

-We can also see that AMWD currently has a PEG ratio of 0.88.
+Investors should also note that AMWD has a PEG ratio of 0.87 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Furniture stocks are, on average, holding a PEG ratio of 0.94 based on yesterday's closing prices.
+The Furniture industry currently had an average PEG ratio of 0.93 as of yesterday's close.

 The Furniture industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 41, which puts it in the top 17% of all 250+ industries.
+This group has a Zacks Industry Rank of 174, putting it in the bottom 31% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report